-As head of a Global Technology and Cybersecurity team, I am no longer as hands-on as I once was as an engineer.
-In fact, most of my time is spent on planning, strategy, forecasting, budgets, motivating, securing, removing blocks, hiring, communicating, and being available to help teams and individuals solve unexpected tech and non-tech issues.
+As head of Technology, I am no longer as hands-on as I once was as an engineer.
+Most of my time is spent planning, strategy, forecasting, budgets, motivating, securing, removing blocks, hiring, communicating, and being available to help teams and individuals solve unexpected tech and non-tech issues.

-For me in my role(s), having a general view of what the teams I lead are working with is truly essential.
-If you are working with any of the three public cloud providers, SaaS solutions, etc you see all the new technologies being pushed out every day.
+In my role(s), having a general view of what the teams I lead are working with is truly essential.
+If you work with any of the three public cloud providers, SaaS solutions, etc., you see all the new technologies being pushed out every day.

-Technology is fast-paced, there are lots of things that haven’t changed much over the last several decades, but there are plenty of things that have changed or are starting to shift slowly, and it's important to have this knowledge when you/I/We make decisions big and small.
-Knowledge and wisdom might seem one and the same, but they’re not.
-You can have knowledge without wisdom, but you can’t have wisdom without knowledge, we need both to ultimately achieve understanding.
-You need to keep going back and refreshing your base knowledge every year, technologies may be either expired, rebuilt, or replaced by other technologies.
+Technology is fast-paced, there are lots of things that haven’t changed much over the last several decades, but there are plenty of things that have changed or are starting to shift slowly, and it's important to have this knowledge when you/We make decisions big and small.
+Knowledge and wisdom might seem the same, but they’re not.
+You can know without wisdom, but you can’t have wisdom without knowledge, we need both to achieve understanding ultimately.
+You need to keep going back and refreshing your base knowledge every year, technologies may be either expire, rebuilt, or replaced by other technologies.
 So yes you need to keep learning no matter what.

 Charles Spurgeon once wrote, “Wisdom is the right use of knowledge.
 To know is not to be wise.
 Many men know a great deal and are all the greater fools for it.
 There is no fool so great a fool as a knowing fool.
 But to know how to use knowledge is to have wisdom.“